Time Stamps for SEO 101 for Business Owners and Executives

-Another way is to have a Google My Business page.
+Another way is to have a Google Business Profile (formerly known as Google My Business or GMB) page.
 This is so that you appear in Google maps.
 I “Googled” the term “marketing in Palatine.”

-On the left, you can see a group of different Google My Business listings, and on the right, you see what you see if you clicked into one of those.
+On the left, you can see a group of different Google Business listings.
+This list of three or four companies is called a local pack.
+On the right, you see what you see if you clicked into one of those.
 I clicked into mine here.
 You can see what that looks like.

 And you’ve seen this.
 It comes right up on the top of your phone when you “Google” something.
 It comes on the right-hand side on the desktop computer.
 So, you’ve definitely seen something that looks similar to this.